 "Surely now the others will help us once they have seen how many we have lost today."
 She had said while her hand dropped from his shoulder.

 "Some of them may...others I know I cannot trust..."
 He had replied while wiping the sweat that fell freely from his face and dripped from the end of his dark beard.
-He looked out across the battlefield where the crows were already picking at the corpses.
+He looked once more across the battlefield while he thought of what he could have done to save more lives.

 When she left he knelt and prayed to the gods of Aeon to guide him in his decisions and to give him a sign.
 He kept his eyes closed and waited.
 A gentle breeze began to circle Ellron and a piercing white light surrounded his body.
 The gods had spoken to him.
 They had showed him a glimpse of the future.
 If he did not defeat the Belrog there would be a great empty darkness.
 He saw his people as slaves and many others from other worlds tortured and killed for pleasure.